aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to WORDML on Android via Java" h2="Convert PS to WORDML in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PostScript (PS) files to WordML (Word Markup Language) is becoming increasingly common.
+PS files are used to store documents in a format that is compatible with a wide range of printers and other devices, while WordML is a markup language used to create documents in Microsoft Word.
+Converting PS files to WordML allows users to access and edit documents in a format that is compatible with Microsoft Word.

+<h2>How Aspose.Total Helps for PS to WordML Conversion</h2>

-You can integrate PS to WORDML conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to WORDML.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PS to WORDML conversion feature into mobile apps.
+The package includes two APIs that can be used to convert PS files to WordML.
+The first API is Aspose.PDF for Android via Java, which can be used to convert PS files to DOC.
+The second API is Aspose.Words for Android Java, which can be used to render DOC to WORDML.
+By using these two APIs, developers can easily integrate PS to WORDML conversion feature into their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}